-Death is very rare, but has occurred in a few cases.
+Death is extremely rare, but has occurred in a few cases.

 Your living-donor liver transplant nurse coordinator will give you details on how to prepare for your surgery.

-We ask all organ donors to take basic health measures to ensure surgery goes smoothly and lessen the recipient’s risks of rejecting your liver.
+We ask all living donors to take basic health measures to ensure surgery goes smoothly and lessens the recipient’s risk of rejecting your liver.

 Following living-donor liver surgery, you will move to an inpatient post-surgery unit to make sure you do not need further treatment.
 From there, you will transfer to a transplant recovery floor where you could stay for one week before going home.